mfiloramo/mondayProjectAPI/README.md

 ```
 This command leverages both `ts-node` and `nodemon` to listen for changes within the application files.
 Once triggered, it will automatically transpile the TypeScript to JavaScript and restart the Node.js server.

+## Deployment

+This project is deployed on Heroku, leveraging its platform for scalable and reliable application hosting.

+### Automated CI/CD Pipeline

+Heroku provides an automated CI/CD pipeline that ensures seamless deployment with every push to the `main` branch.
+This setup automates the build, test, and deployment processes, reducing manual intervention and potential errors.
+Heroku automatically detects the necessary buildpacks for Node.js projects, sets up the environment, and runs the build process.

 ## Tech Stack

 This project utilizes a modern tech stack to ensure both robustness and ease of development.
 Below is a brief overview of the technologies used and why they were chosen.